numpy/numpy/doc/source/user/tutorial-svd.rst

     >>> img[:, :, 0].shape
     (768, 1024)

-To perform linear algebra, let's rescale these values into real numbers between 0 and 1:
+To prepare for doing linear algebra, let's rescale these values into real numbers between 0 and 1:

     >>> img_array = img / 255